Industrial melanism: History

 From 1955 onwards, the geneticist Bernard Kettlewell conducted a series of experiments exploring the evolution of melanism in the peppered moth.
 He used a capture-mark-recapture technique to show that dark forms survived better than light ones.

 By 1973, pollution in England had begun to decrease, and the dark carbonaria form had declined in frequency.
 This provided convincing evidence, gathered and analysed by Kettlewell and others such as the entomologist and geneticist Michael Majerus and the population geneticist Laurence M. Cook, that its rise and fall had been caused by natural selection in response to the changing pollution of the landscape.

 Taxonomic range

 Industrial melanism is known from over 70 species of moth that Kettlewell found in England, and many others from Europe and North America.

 Among these, Apamea crenata (clouded border brindle moth) and Acronicta rumicis (knot grass moth) are always polymorphic, though the melanic forms are more common in cities and (like those of the peppered moth) are declining in frequency as those cities become less polluted.

-Among other insects, industrial melanism has been observed in a beetle, Adalia bipunctata, the two-spot ladybird.
+Among other insects, industrial melanism has been observed in a beetle (Adalia bipunctata, the two-spot ladybird) and a barklouse (Mesopsocus unipunctatus).

 In the vertebrates, industrial melanism is known from the turtle-headed seasnake Emydocephalus annulatus, and may be present in urban feral pigeons.